The Best Keto Pizza Chaffle Recipe

 If desired, add any other favorite pizza toppings of your choice, such as bell peppers, Italian sausage, spinach, black olives, or mushrooms, before baking.
 Customize your keto pepperoni pizza chaffles with all your favorite ingredients!
 The cheese and pepperoni already make it taste amazing, but the extras are fun, too.

 angled view of two round pepperoni pizza chaffles freshly baked on a baking sheet.
 Golden brown chaffles are topped with bubbling stretchy mozzarella cheese, tomato sauce, scattered diced pepperoni slices.
-Outer edges of the chaffles showcase crispy texture and pepperoni toppings are gooey and browned in areas.

 Bake the topped Chaffles.